Herb Waters

-Herbert Lewis Waters (born November 10, 1992) is an American professional football player who is a cornerback for the Carolina Cobras of the National Arena League (NAL).
+Herbert Lewis Waters (born November 10, 1992) is an American professional football cornerback.
 He played college football as a wide receiver at the University of Miami.
 He was signed by the Green Bay Packers as an undrafted free agent in 2016.
-He has also played for the Pittsburgh Steelers.

-Early years
+Early life

 Playing on both sides of the ball as well as returning punts at Homestead High School, Waters had five punt return touchdowns, ten receiving touchdowns and two interceptions as a senior.
 He was a three-star recruit.
 He is also from homestead fl.

 College career

 At the University of Miami, Waters started two games as a true freshman.
 That season, he had 10 catches for 227 yards and two touchdowns.
 After catching five touchdowns his sophomore year, Waters' reps took a bit of a downturn his junior year, but he bounced back during his senior year with career highs in catches (41) and yards (624).
 Waters was recorded as having a 4.50-second 40-yard dash and a 38.5-inch vertical jump.